aggresss/spec/IETF/RFC6184_en-US.md

 The media subtype for the ITU-T H.264 | ISO/IEC 14496-10 codec has been allocated from the IETF tree.

-Media Type name:     video
+**Media Type name**:     video
-Media subtype name:  H264
+**Media subtype name**:  H264
-Required parameters: none
+**Required parameters**: none
-OPTIONAL parameters:
+**OPTIONAL parameters**:

 - profile-level-id:

+    A base16 [7] (hexadecimal) representation of the following three bytes in the sequence parameter set NAL unit is specified in [1]:
+    1. profile_idc,
-    A base16 [7] (hexadecimal) representation of the following three bytes in the sequence parameter set NAL unit is specified in [1]: 1) profile_idc, 2) a byte herein referred to as profile-iop, composed of the values of constraint_set0_flag, constraint_set1_flag, constraint_set2_flag, constraint_set3_flag, constraint_set4_flag, constraint_set5_flag, and reserved_zero_2bits in bit- significance order, starting from the most-significant bit, and 3) level_idc.
+    2. a byte herein referred to as profile-iop, composed of the values of constraint_set0_flag, constraint_set1_flag, constraint_set2_flag, constraint_set3_flag, constraint_set4_flag, constraint_set5_flag, and reserved_zero_2bits in bit- significance order, starting from the most-significant bit, and
+    3. level_idc.
 Note that reserved_zero_2bits is required to be equal to 0 in [1], but other values for it may be specified in the future by ITU-T or ISO/IEC.

     The profile-level-id parameter indicates the default sub-profile (i.e., the subset of coding tools that may have been used to generate the stream or that the receiver supports) and the default level of the stream or the receiver supports.